taminater/LEAPs/content/leaps/leap-15.md

 | Escrowed LYRA Holders | 0.25x | Multiple vesting contract addresses |

 #### 3. Council
 The Lyra Council is a five-seat council that will sit for three calendar months at a time.
 During this time, the council will be responsible for voting on LEAPs.
-Sitting on the council is expected to take on average 100 hours of time per month, which includes:
+Sitting on the council is expected to take on average 100 hours of time per month, which includes, but is not limited to:
 - Overseeing and promoting discussion and community involvement in the LEAP process.
 - Voting to pass or deny LEAPs in a timely manner.
 - Keeping up to date in Discord and in the broader DeFi community.

-Given the above, this is an incentivised role and each council member will be compensated with 10,000 LYRA per month.
+Given the above, this is an incentivised role and each council member will receive the following each month:
+- 5000 LYRA
+- $2000 worth of LYRA, with the rate determined by the DAO at the time the transaction is made.

 #### 4. Election
 The election process begins one week prior to the conclusion of the current council period and consists of two distinct phases: